top of page

 Reading Room, Stratford Road SP1 3LL

-Doors open at 7.15 pm and meetings commence at 7.30 pm
+The Guild normally meets on a Wednesday.
+Doors open at 7.15 pm with meetings starting at 7.30 pm.

 2024